foundersandcoders/pg-workshop/README.md

 **Hint: don't hard code the ids**

-Your job is to add to `db_connection.js` and refactor `handler.js` so that the response data comes from the users table in your database instead of from `static.js`.
+Your job is to add to `db_connection.js` and `dynamic.js` and refactor `handler.js` so that the response data comes from the users table in your database instead of from `static.js`.

 Once you've done this, move onto task 2.